Ali1858/mt5_lang-classification/README.md

 * Its highly recommended to Run this notebook using Collab TPU Runtime env.
 I have already shared the Collab notebook [here](https://colab.research.google.com/drive/1cVwnFKDFOL5545b4u08Q1yS5l9-0GRsg?usp=sharing), Please Run it directly.
 * To Change the runtime please follow; **Runtime --> change runtime type --> TPU** If fine-tuning the model then GPU  is also fine.
 * All the data and fine-tune checkpoints are already available in my GCS bucket**\***
+* To get the prediction on unseen data using best model, just run all the cell as it is.
+You can also input your own sentences.
 * Notebook can also be run on local machine by install **pip install -r requirements.txt**.
-However all the data, checkpoints and output should be saved on GCS bucket.
+However all the data, checkpoints and output should be saved on GCS bucket only.

 ### P.S:
 * GCS bucket is publicly available for limited time and after that those links will expire.
 Please update those links with your own GCS link and also upload training data.
-* Know Issue: For some reason t5 library is not able to update the checkpoint's *.gin confile file and because of that prediction function throws error.
-I have manually updated the *.gin config file for best model for getting the predictions.
+* Know Issue: For some reason t5 library is not able to update the checkpoint's \*.gin confile file and because of that prediction function throws error.
+I have manually updated the \*.gin config file for best model for getting the predictions.